JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/create_relation.md

 ### Error codes

 === "400 (**Bad request**)"
     When there are errors parsing the XML (a text message explaining the error is returned).
-When a **changeset ID is missing**.<!--niepotrzebne pogrubienie-->
+When a changeset ID is missing.
 === "405 (**Method not allowed**)"
     If the request is **not a POST** request.<!--niepotrzebne pogrubienie-->
 === "409 (**Conflict**)"